socallinuxexpo/scale-chef/README.md

 This is heavily based on the [facebook cookbooks](https://github.com/facebook/chef-cookbooks).

 Unless you pass in '--no-update', the chefrun will clone/update the relevant git-repos which, for scale-chef requires you to have some keys loaded, but also requires you to be root.
 This sucks, but I haven't fixed it yet.

+To get the database up and running, get a dump, add

+  CREATE DATABASE drupal;
+  USE drupal;

+before the first `CREATE TABLE`, then run

+  mysql -U mysql < dump.sql

+then setup a grant for the drupal user with

+  GRANT ALL PRIVILEGES ON drupal.* TO drupal@www IDENTIFIED BY 'thisisadevpassword' WITH GRANT OPTION;